Turn up the volume

 First of all the vacuum cleaner was full.
 Then I noticed that on the shelves were yet more bloody magazines.
 They went in the recycle bin.
 The oldest one today was from 2008.
 I was fat then and am fat now, lot of good buying that did me.

 Once they were off the shelf I noticed that the shelves were thick with dust as were all the books on the other shelves.
 If they are that dusty this must mean we never look at these books.
 Right those can go too.
 A bag now sits in the hall to go to the charity shop.

 Steinbeck, I am sorry, I disagree.
 In my house at least, I really do not want or need more books.
 This is what I started with.

 An hour or two later, with Adele, Fleetwood Mac, Crosby, Stills, Nash and Young for company, the shelves are sorted.
 All the vinyl in one place.
 What remains of my cook book collection is no longer on the floor, where they have been for the past few days.
 And clean shelves.
 It so much easier with good music blasting out, I even did a bit of dancing like no one is watching.
-And clean, tidy shelves.
 Now to get that vinyl in alphabetical order… see number 21 of 30 Things Vinyl Collectors Love.